towi/pretty-pdf/README.md

 I have painfully experienced both of the following issues.

- * `docker run towi/pandoc-pretty-pdf` requires `--user ...` to be able to write the output file into the hosts directory
+ * `docker run towi/pandoc-pretty-pdf` requires `--user ...` to be able to write the output file into the hosts directory on some systems (Windows?).
  * `docker build` fails because TeX finds `tlmgr` incompatible with the current *TeX Live* release.

 If I read the page https://hub.docker.com/r/pandoc/latex carefully, I would have know what to do.